 If you’re looking for a good starting place when it comes to diet and acne, the GoodGlow Diet Blueprint is a great first step.
 It has everything you need to start eating an acne-free diet, all on one page.

-After you cleaned up your diet, there are a few supplements that most people can benefit from.
+As I discuss in my book Unmasking Acne, After you cleaned up your diet, there are a few supplements that most people can benefit from.
 Again, if you’re eating a diverse range of foods, including organ meats and seafood, and not a whole lot of antinutrient-rich foods (grains, legumes, dairy), you may not need these supplements.
 For the rest of us, they can be powerful tools for clear skin.